githubapnic/Ubuntu/workshops/README.md

 cd ~/Ubuntu/workshops
 ```

-## Commands for using LXC conatainers
+## Commands for using LXC containers
 * Containers are created in `/var/lib/lxc/$name`, see the file `config` and the directory `rootfs`
 * List all containers, with running state and IP address: `sudo lxc-ls -f`
 * Start a container without console: `sudo lxc-start -d --name $name`